Moving beyond the customer service call

 "No one has time to wait," said Meredith Flynn-Ripley, CEO of HeyWire Business, in a statement.
 "Customers are expecting real-time responsiveness to their support issues and want solutions that provide immediate answers."

-Which electronic media option seems best to support or possibly replace the customer service agent phone call?
+Which are the most-promising electronic media options — e-mail, web chat, text or social — to support or possibly replace the customer service agent phone call?
+Should texting be a more widely used option?